Mr-Coxall/Computer-Based-Problem-Solving/docs/holding-data/arrays.rst

     .. code-block:: Swift

-      // array
+      // array index
+      studentMarks(3)

 Arrays are an important programming concept because they allow a collection of related objects to be stored within a single variable.
 To declare an array, you usually must specify how many elements will be in the array during the declaration.
+Here we are declaring the variable studentMarks and allowing 5 items in it:

 .. tabs::